 The University offers academic support including workshops, tutoring, board exam prep and remediation, course reviews, and one-on-one academic counseling.
-Learning specialists are available.
 It is suggested that students seek this support at the first sign of concern about academic performance abilities.
-The Office of Learning Enhancement is located on the third floor of Leonard Smith Hall (Kansas City) and in the Student Services wing (Joplin).
+In Kansas City, the Office of Learning Enhancement is located in Leonard Smith Hall.